pantaluna/pantaluna.github.io/README.md

 A LED board with WS2812B's has these PIN connections: VCC, GND, DATA IN.
 If 2 GND pads are present on the board then you only have to wire up one pad.

-Instructions for small LED boards (<=32 LED packages) with no wires:
+Instructions for small WS2812B LED boards with no wires:
 - Use 3 male-male Dupont wires.
 - Solder the male pin of each Dupont wire to an input pad on the LED board: VCC, GND, DATA IN.
 - The male connectors on the other side of the Dupont cable are used later to hook up the breadboard/MCU or the external power supply.